INTENS-FI/intens/doc/rest-api.md

 ##### `jobs/`*id*`/inputs/`

 - Access to input values.
 Works like `default/` but read only.
-Two
-  possibilities:
-    1. the defaults are copied here when job is created, or
-    2. it is not permitted to modify defaults while jobs exist.

 ##### `jobs/`*id*`/error`